-This brochure covers research conducted by the current cohort of residents who have undertaken a structured two-year research fellowship, but there are numerous other opportunities to pursue shorter-term, discrete projects throughout your residency.
-To learn more about these opportunities, please be sure to visit the research section of the DOS website, where you will find investigator profiles, information about our many research labs and centers, resident and fellow abstracts from the 2021 Research Symposium, and much more: https://bit.ly/2Dv4ISo
+This brochure covers research conducted by the current cohort of residents who have undertaken a structured two-year research fellowship, but there are many other opportunities to pursue shorter-term, discrete projects throughout your residency.
+To learn more about these opportunities, please be sure to visit the research section of the Department of Surgery website.